stressedtalk/stressedtalk.github.io/_posts/2019-10-19-here-is-my-new-post-for-trial.markdown

 - Blogging
 - History
 layout: post
-header_feature_image: _uploads/tomatoes.jpg
+header_feature_image: _uploads/bloghistory.jpg
-caption: Juicy Tomatoes
+caption: The First Recorded Blogger
 ---

+Blog post about the history behind blogging - who was the first?

 This is just a sample post that you should delete or set to `published:false`.
 This first paragraph will appear on the home page as a preview of the post.
 The rest below this paragraph will appear on the blog post page.
 The `header_feature_image` is optional and you should enter the path to it in the metadata above.